Guigfd/Spiraloid-Toolkit-for-Blender/README.md

 FastPreview.py

 This adds a "preview" button to the timeline.  when pressed this will playback (or preview) the current range from the beginning and when pressed again, will return the current frame to the frame before preview.
 This is most usefull when refining a pose and wanting to see how it feels in motion without having to constantly place the edit frame over and over again.
 When animating, I recommend binding it to the spacebar using view3d.fast_preview (and moving the search to another key, like command+s)

+---

+AimAtSelected.py

+This adds an "Aim Selected" item to the view menu.
+This will move the cursor to the selected element and aim the camera at it.
+I recomend binding it to alt+a or cmd+a